 Maternal mortality rate is the annual number of women who die from any cause related to or aggravated by pregnancy or its management.
 The indicator is expressed per 100,000 live births.
 The millennium target is to reduce the maternal mortality rate by three quarters between 1990 and 2015.
 Data on maternal mortality are in most countries collected through surveys only.
-As the surveys often are carried out every five years and the sample size is rather small for this purpose, it is difficult to assess to what degree the goal is/will be reached.
-The data existing for Uganda does suggest a decrease in maternal mortality from 527 maternal deaths per 100,000 live births in 1995 to 435 in 2006.
+As the surveys often only are carried out every five years and the survey sample is rather small for this purpose, it is difficult to assess to what degree the goal is/will be reached.

 Proportion of births attended by skilled personnel is the percentage of deliveries attended by trained doctors, nurses or midwives.
 Traditional birth attendants, even if they receive a short training course, are not included.
-There has not been any major change in this indicator in Uganda.
-Access to skilled personnel is much higher in urban than rural areas, about twice as high in urban areas.
-This trend is also found in the regional data.
-Uganda's capital, Kampala, has the highest proportion of births attended by skilled personnel, followed by the other central regions.
-A very large part of the urban areas are in the central regions.
-These are also the areas that are closest to Kampala.
+Access to skilled personnel is much higher in urban than rural areas and also varies between provinces.